Ashminz/Insurance_Premium_Prediction/README.md

 * First, tried with Linear regression models, ridge and lasso regression approached.
 Performance metrics are calculated for all the approaches.
 The test RMSE score is little bit lesser compared to other approaches.
 Then, performed a residual analysis and the model satisfied all the assumptions of linear regression.
 * Next, tried with various tree based models, performed hyper parameter tuning using the GridSearchCV and found the best hyperparameters for each model.
 Then, picked the top most features as per the feature importance by an each model.
 Models, evaluated on both the training and testing data and recorded the performance metrics.
 * Based on the performance metrics of both the linear and the tree based models, XGBoost regressor performed the best, followed by the random forest regressor.
-* Deployment: Deployed the XGBoost regressor model using Flask, which works in the backend part while for the frontend UI Web page, used HTML5.
+* Deployment: Deployed the XGBoost regressor model using Flask, which works in the backend part while for the frontend UI Web page, used HTML.